Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 - Add your name, phone, and email at the bottom.

-Follow up next week, so they don’t forget about you.
+Follow up your cover letter within a week, so they don’t forget about you.
 Learn more: Job Application Follow-Up Email Templates

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building your resume here.